ElektraInitiative/libelektra/doc/tutorials/crypto.md

 	gpg2 -o test.ini -a -r DDEBEF9EE2DC931701338212DAF635B17F230E8D -e test.ini.tmp

 Note that `test.ini` can not only be decrypted by Elektra, but it is also possible to decrypt it with GnuPG directly.
+You can try to decrypt `test.ini` with GPG:

+	gpg2 -d test.ini

 ## Configuration File Signatures